Skip to Navigation

 Eat

 Portuguese food – great seafood, including limpets, octopus and fish chowders – is the speciality of the Azores, although the cuisine differs from island to island.
 The larger islands offer more beef dishes (the land being large enough to house cows), while salted cod is more of a staple on smaller ones.
-Excellent cheeses, delicious Portuguese sweetbreads and very good wine should also be on the menu for family holidays.
+Excellent cheeses, delicious Portuguese sweetbreads and very good wine are also on the menu.

 When to go to The Azores

-The Azores are best visited, especially on family holidays, between May and Sept, when days are warm and generally sunny.
+The Azores are best visited between May and September, when days are warm and generally sunny.
 September is especially good for wildlife-lovers, with a high chance of seeing sperm whales, bottlenose, common and spotted dolphins and a wide variety of seabirds.

 As the islands are so far out in the Atlantic, you should expect showers at any time of year (hence the beautiful flowers and other plants).